 If a particular IP visits your website dozens, hundreds or thousands of times during an active attack, simply block it.
-Then the device cannot cause any further damage and is simply rejected.
-So you can fix part of the problem yourself.
+Then it won't be able to do any further damage and will simply be rejected.
+This way you can fix part of the problem yourself.

 Your hosting provider may offer an IP blocker for such purposes.
 Alternatively, you can simply use the IP blocking feature of RAIDBOXES.
 You can find it via your BOXsettings:

-Geo-blocking also is a good solution because it blocks IP addresses from all over the world.
-This is very suitable if a large part of the data traffic mainly comes from certain countries.
-This feature is part of many WordPress security plugins.
-There are also extensions like IP2Location Country Blockerwhich can be used specifically for this purpose.
+Geo-blocking is also a good solution.
+Here, IP addresses from entire parts of the world are blocked across the board.
+This is very suitable if a large part of the data traffic comes mainly from certain countries.
+This feature is part of many WordPress -security-Plugins.
+There are also extensions like IP2Location Country Blocker that can be used specifically for this.

 IP blocking is not that effective because the attacker may simply change his address and flood your website with requests again.
 But it's worth a try.

 Web application firewalls offer a lot of functions automatically.
 But you can also doublecheck if it is possible to block proxies, turn on access restrictions, or enable existing IP access control lists.